DallanQ/lost_ruins_of_arnak/Manual.md

 A research action moves one of your research tokens up to the next row of the research track:

-1. **Decide which research token to move.** If your notebook (icon of a notebook) is below your magnifying glass (icon of a magnifying glass), you may move either token.
+1. **Decide which research token to move.** If your notebook (Icon of a notebook) is below your magnifying glass (icon of a magnifying glass), you may move either token.
 However, **your notebook must never move to a row above your magnifying glass**.
 (This is easy to remember: First you discover something; then you write it down.)

 2. **Choose a space to move into.** You can only move up into a space that is **connected to your current space**.
 Sometimes this leaves you with only one choice.
 Don't worry about other research tokens – multiple tokens can share the same space.